laurentmuller/fpdf2-make-font/README.md

 After you have called the function (create a new file for this and include `make.php`), a `.php` file is created, with the same name as the font file.
 You may rename it if you wish.
-If the case of embedding, the font file is compressed and gives a second file with `.z` as extension (except if the compression function is not available, it requires Zlib).
+If the case of embedding, the font file is compressed and gives a second file with `.z` as extension except if the compression function is not available (it requires Zlib).
 You may rename it too, but in this case you have to change the variable `$file` in the `.php` file accordingly.